-The Iberian spot market is very liquid; it gathers 930 agents.
-Competition can be analysed through several indicators.
-In the case of Spanish day-ahead market, prices in 2015 were higher than the average European spot market prices.
-This is due to several factors, namely the G-charge ($0.5 \in /MW$) and national taxes imposed on generation which are internalised by market participants in their sell bids.
+The Iberian spot market is very liquid; it gathers 214 buyers and 110 sellers.
+Competition can be analysed through benchmarking prices with those of other European spot markets.
+In the case of Spanish day-ahead market, prices fall in the range of other European market prices.